genedan/cl-practitioners-guide/citations.md

 # References
 1. Wickham, Hadley, 2014.
 "Tidy Data," Journal of Statistical Software, Foundation for Open Access Statistics, vol. 59(i10)
-2. Shapland, Mark 2016.
+2. Shapland, Mark.
+2016.
 "CAS Monograph No. 4: Using The ODP Bootstrap Model: A Practitioner’s Guide" Casualty Actuarial Society
-3. Powell, et. al. 2009 "Errors in Operational Spreadsheets" Journal of Organizational and End User Computing
+3. Powell, et. al. 2009.
+"Errors in Operational Spreadsheets" Journal of Organizational and End User Computing
+4. Struzzieri Hussain,1998.
+"Using Best Practices to Determine a Best Reserve Estimate"
+5. Thomas Mack, 2014.
+"Distribution-free Calculation of the Standard Error of Chain Ladder Reserve Estimates"